prairie-guy/ai_utilities/README.md

 A set of scripts useful with `fast.ai` lectures and libraries.

 `image_download` is the primary function.
-It provides easy download of images from `google`, `bing` and `flickr`, though the later requires an `apikey`.
+It provides easy download of images from `google`, `bing` and/or `flickr`, though the later requires an `apikey`.
 It is intended for direct import of images within a python script or Jupyter Notebook.
 (This differs from previous version intended for use as a CLI script.)

 This is a new version based upon `icrawler` vs. `selenium`.
 It is much cleaner to install, use and extend.
 (It it itself, an extension of work from https://github.com/cwerner/fastclass)